rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

  * Wait for this service to start before proceeding.
 This will typically take a few minutes as you are downloading the Docker image from the public registry.

  * dbhelper.service uses container linking to install the mysql world database and configure some users for our application.
 The systemd configuration tells fleet to run on the same host as the db.service. mondb.service is not a container but uses systemd to run a script that updates etcd with the information about the db service.
-In this case we are just pushing private IPs to etcd but this can be leveraged to do other things as well.
+In this case, we are just pushing private IPs to etcd, but this can be leveraged to do other things as well.

   ```
   fleetctl start dbhelper.service